A ATM 100 The Atmosphere (3)

 A ATM 401 Synoptic Meteorology II (3)

 Application of advanced fundamental thermodynamic and dynamic concepts to the investigation of multi-scale weather phenomena; exploitation of ensemble and probabilistic forecasting techniques and remote sensing radar and satellite technologies in weather analysis and forecasting; application of fundamental synoptic and mesoscale concepts to a real-time severe weather and heavy precipitation forecasting exercise.
 Prerequisite(s): A ATM 400, 418.
-Will next be offered spring 2024.
+May not be offered in 2024-2025.

 A ATM 404 Oceans and Climate (3)